Spartronics4915/2019-DeepSpace/DriveTuning.md

 These values, in turn, should be placed into Constants.java as `kDriveVIntercept`, `kDriveKv` and `kDriveKa`.
-Note that these physical values are represented in "SI units" and that our standard for representing velocity is currently inches per second. _(it's currently my suspicion that CollectCurvatureData can be used to validate the results of all the characterization machinery)_
+Note that these physical values are represented in "SI units" and that our standard for representing velocity is currently inches per second.

 ### DCMotorTransmission